MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 1. Map CLU intents and entities
     1. [Use the wizard to automatically import CLU intents and entities](#map-clu-intents-and-entities-to-pva-topics)
     1. [Manually map intents and entities](#manually-map-clu-entities-to-pva-pre-built-data-types)
-1. Map a CLU model to PVA data types
+1. Map a CLU model to PVA data types (TBD)
-1. Create an “Analyze Text” system topic
+1. Create an “Analyze Text” system topic (TBD)
-1. Trigger a new PVA topic with a CLU-derived intent
+1. Trigger a new PVA topic with a CLU-derived intent (TBD)
-1. Slot-fill an external CLU entity inside a PVA question node
+1. Slot-fill an external CLU entity inside a PVA question node (TBD)
-1. Bind CLU Intents to PVA topics using bulk JSON format import
+1. Bind CLU Intents to PVA topics using bulk JSON format import (TBD)
-1. Troubleshooting tips: Error handling and validations
+1. Troubleshooting tips: Error handling and validations (TBD)

 ## Prepare your environment